1. The Ghost in the quill

 What might have Innogen represented in the world of Much Ado About Nothing?
 For this, we should look to Shakespeare’s other mothers.
 There are not that many and this has been the subject of many scholarly works that you can seek out.
 Off the top of my head I counted nineteen mothers, but keep in mind that this total includes characters like Lady Macduff (Macbeth), Emilia (Comedy of Errors), and Cleopatra (Antony and Cleopatra), and several other characters whose motherly traits are either insignificant or incidental to the plot.
 Innogen could have been one of these, but I don’t think so because the relation between Hero and her father plays such a large part.
 Also, there would be little else for Innogen to do.

-Tamora (Titus Andronicus), Constance (King John), and Volumnia (Coriolanus) just to name a few.
+The most common type of mother, and the best ones, are controlling mothers: Lady Capulet (Romeo and Juliet),, amora (Titus Andronicus), Constance (King John), and Volumnia (Coriolanus) just to name a few.
 These mothers act, or firmly believe they act, in the best interest of their children.
 Whether good or evil, or somewhere in between, these mothers will undermine or manipulate others if their children are in danger.
-When dealing with their children, they are either firm (Lady Capulet) in order to get obedience, or manipulative (the Queen from Cymbeline) in oder to get what they really want.
+When dealing with their children, they are either firm (Lady Capulet) in order to get obedience, or manipulative (the Queen from Cymbeline) in order to get what they really want.

 Let’s narrow it down further.
 Not only are there few mothers in Shakespeare, but there are even fewer mother-father pairs.
 Of them, the most prominent has to be the Capulets.
 They are also the closest to Leonato and Innogen in regards to time, place, and status.
 Both families are wealthy, 16th century Italians.
 So, in the world of far too many hypothetical scenarios, I feel comfortable in saying that if Shakespeare had written Innogen into the play, she would have most closely resembled Lady Capulet, written a few years earlier.